SquareScreamYT/aChefsDream.js/README.md

 # A Chef's Dream

 A Chef's Dream is a Sandboxels mod started by RealerRaddler and continued by SquareScreamYT.
 It adds many foods to Sandboxels.
 Use mod aChefsDream.js to add to your Sandboxels :D
+There is now a sequel called aChefsDream2.js, try it out!

 # Credits

 Created by SquareScreamYT/sqec <@918475812884344852>
 Thanks to RealerRaddler <@914371295561535508>, Alice <@697799964985786450>, nousernamefound <@316383921346707468>, Adora the Transfem <@778753696804765696>, ryan(R74n) <@101070932608561152> and Fioushemastor <@738828785482203189> for helping :)

-# v1.13.9
+# v2.0.0

 you can support me at my youtube: https://youtube.com/@sqec